aguerreroGITHUB/Dynamic-SQL-Server-Metadata-SSIS-Project/README.md

 **Date synchronization**: Once the structures are matched, a configurable period is deleted (or the table is truncated, depending on the data volume of the table) and the new data block is bulk inserted.
 If a new column arrives with all its data set to null, it would not be necessary to have the reload new columns bit active, that is why the functionality is allowed.

+_Note: The real scenario had tables names dbo.Server$Datamart$TableVersion.
+I won't change this part of the code since I find it interesting._

+_Note2: Timestamp columns must be implemented as varbinary(8) since they are auto-generated in row creation event._

 ## Requirements

 - Microsoft SQL Server